metruzanca/react-hooks/readme.md

 # Just a collection of Hooks I often reuse

-> If I take a hook from somewhere there will be a credit comment at the top of the file.
+> Credit where credit is due.
+A single line comment will be  at the top of each file with the associated license and author.

 Feel free to copy and paste from here.